Table of Contents

 Virtual DOM – Fast page updates

 Websites often feature content that is frequently updated.
-React’s Virtual DOM keeps a copy of the page and re-renders only the parts that have changed.
+React’s Virtual DOM maintains a copy of the page and re-renders only the parts that have changed.
 This allows web pages to respond quickly to user inputs such as clicks, typing, or scrolling without reloading the entire page.

 Declarative syntax – Focus on the interface